PokeAPI/pokeapi/templates/pages/docsv2.md

 ## Pokemon
 Pokemon are the creatures that inhabit the world of the pokemon games.
-They can be caught using pokeball's and trained by battling with other pokemon.
+They can be caught using Pokéballs and trained by battling with other pokemon.
 See [Bulbapedia](http://bulbapedia.bulbagarden.net/wiki/Pokémon_(species)) for greater detail.

 ### GET api/v2/pokemon/{id or name}